USS Roosevelt (DDG 80) Conducts Sea-and-Anchor in the Arabian Sea

 |Downloads:

-This work, USS Roosevelt (DDG 80) Conducts Sea-and-Anchor in the Arabian Sea [Image 3 of 3], by PO1 Indra Beaufort, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Roosevelt (DDG 80) Conducts Sea-and-Anchor in the Arabian Sea, by PO1 Indra Beaufort, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.